aws-samples/aws-serverless-security-workshop/docs/00-initial-setup/README.md

     ![](images/0C-cloud9-cd.png)

 1. Connect to your cluster with the following command.
-Replace the Aurora endpoint with the one you copied before.
+Replace the Aurora endpoint with the one you copied into your scratch pad.

 	`mysql -h <YOUR-AURORA-SERVERLESS-ENDPOINT> -u admin -p`